 Once you have accepted the offer (or before), you should contact a local title company and open an escrow account.
 The buyer’s agent may have a recommendation if you are not sure who to use.

-Does It Sound Like A Lot Of Work To Sell Your Bay Area House Yourself?
+Does It Sound Like A Lot Of Work To Sell Your House By Yourself?

 It can be.